wmutschl/price-of-war/README.md

-# price-of-war
+# The price of war
-Replication package for The Price of War
+Replication package for the paper "The Price of War".

+🚧 UNDER CONSTRUCTION 🚧